 Costs shown in the Consolidated Income Statement are aggregated by function, while also making a distinction between fixed and variable costs.

-The Income Statement also provides the following intermediate aggregates in order to give a clearer understanding of the typical results of normal manufacturing activities, the financial side of the business and the impact of taxation:
+The Income Statement also provides the following intermediate aggregation in order to give a clearer understanding of the typical results of normal manufacturing activities, the financial side of the business and the impact of taxation:

 - Contribution margin;